andela/rails-api-practice/README.md

     valid? method:
     [valid](http://api.rubyonrails.org/classes/ActiveRecord/Validations.html)
     The important thing is that an ActiveRecord object is valid if it has no errors.
-If there are no errors in the object, object.valid? returns true. object.errors should be empty.
-We will see what this means shortly and we will see what validations are shortly.
+If there are no errors in the object, object.valid? returns true and object.errors.messages should be empty.
+If an object is valid, only then can it be saved to the database via object.save.

     assert? method (from Minitest):
     [assert](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest/Assertions.html#method-i-assert)